IN WAR, THE MUSES ARE NOT SILENT

 Where?
 In the exhibition Metaphysics and Despair

 In what language?
-This program is held in Czech.
+This programme is held in Czech.

 DOX Centre for Contemporary Art